consolelabs/mochi-ui/packages/components/button/README.md

 # @consolelabs/button

-Button allows users to perform actions and choose with a single tap.
+Button component allows users to perform actions and choose with a single tap.

 For further details, visit our
 [Button Documentation](https://web-design-system-consolelabs.vercel.app/?path=/docs/ui-button--docs).